 High Frequency trading, which was previously used by big institutions such as Goldman Sachs came into the spotlight when news broker about a former employee of Goldman Sachs who was accused of stealing the trading secrets of Goldman Sachs’ high frequency system.

-Most big and independent firms make use of High Frequency trading and they make up almost 60% of the trading volume.
+Most big and independent firms make use of HFT and they make up almost 60% of the trading volume.

 High frequency trading is a by-product of using algorithmic trading strategies.